AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-core-components-aem-sites.md

 ## Embed an Adaptive Form  {#aem-container-component}

-Using **[!UICONTROL Adaptive Forms - Embed]** component, you can either embed new Adaptive Form or embed an existing Adaptive Form in the Site's page.
+Using **[!UICONTROL Adaptive Forms - Embed (V2)]** component, you can either embed new Adaptive Form or embed an existing Adaptive Form in the Site's page.
 The [!UICONTROL Adaptive Forms - Embed] component allows you to:

 * [Embed an existing Adaptive Form](#embed-new-af)